popany/notes/tools/git.md

     @@ -0,0 +1 @@
     +Subproject commit c3f01dc8862123d317dd46284b05b6892c7b29bc

-Although `DbConnector` is a subdirectory in your working directory, Git sees it as a submodule and **doesn�t track its contents** when you�re not in that directory.
+Although `DbConnector` is a subdirectory in your working directory, Git sees it as a submodule and **doesn’t track its contents** when you’re not in that directory.
 Instead, Git sees it as a particular commit from that repository.

 If you want a little nicer diff output, you can pass the `--submodule` option to `git diff`.